Suggested Cruising Gear

 Running rigging seldom fails catastrophically, but it does suffer from chafe continuously.
 Sheets/guys which run through poles are also subject to chafe, since nothing seems to eliminate friction from pole end fittings.

 We recommend single point non-pivoting anchors like the Manson Supreme, Spade, Rocna and Delta as primary anchors.
 They generally have excellent penetration in a variety of bottoms.
 Size conservatively: allow at least a pound per foot LOA to 40', and 1.25 pounds per foot from 40' to 60'.
-See the West Marine Anchor Selection Chart.
+See our West Advisor article on Selecting the Right Anchor.

 Secondary anchors should be a different style from primary anchors (a fluke anchor, if your main anchor is the single-point type, for example) to suit a wider variety of bottoms.
 Consider West Marine Performance or Fortress aluminum anchors.
 Size 60 to 80 percent of the primary anchor size.